How To Become More Employable

 Keep your social media professional

 Social Media is a huge part of everyone’s life, whether or not you spend your time on it.
-But there is a limit on how you should portray yourself to the world.
+But there is a limit to how you should portray yourself to the world.
 If you are one to party a lot, it may be best to avoid taking images or being tagged into one.
 If you are one to pick fights, avoid trigger-causing posts.
 Keep any personal views personal, and any risky images private.
 If you want to share details on social media, consider sharing your work experience, qualifications and any skills gained on Linkedin, increasing the potential of recruiters or in-house hiring managers approaching you for your services.

 Disclosure and Barring Service (DBS) and credit reports